trevisanj/PFANT/README.md

 ### 3.3 Where you can find more information

 :book: **Description of stellar parameters, running settings, command-line options:** run `x.py` and navigate through the fields in Tabs 1 and 3.
-As you navigate, documentation for the current field will be displayed at the bottom of the window.
+As you navigate, a description for the current field will be displayed at the bottom of the window.

 :book: Call a program with "--help" option, _e.g._, `pfant --help`.